 Violet Wood Sorrel, Oxalis violacea: Grows in open areas along roadsodes and in open woods.
 Location: Massanutten Tr, VA.

-Forget-me-nots (Myosotis scorpiodes): An alien.
+True Forget-me-nots (Myosotis scorpiodes): An alien.
 Little blue flowers with yellow centers.
 Flower has 5 petals.
 Bluets only have 4.
-These were found in Pine Grove SP, PA in the summer.
-May have originally been planted but apparently growing wild now.
+Photo by Dave Bennick.

 Small Flower phacelia, Phacelia dubia: Grows in open woods.
 Can be found in thick clusters or large plantings.
 Flower is purple/blue w/green centers when they first bloom.
 Fade to pale blue or white with age.
 Location: Jeremy's Run Tr, SNP, VA.